New Update: Superhuman AI launched and is completely changing how I use email.

-I’ve now been using Superhuman for almost three years.
+I’ve now been using Superhuman for over four years with a receipt to prove it.

 How has my opinion of the best email client with a wait list of over 450,000 people evolved over time?